Latest Vermont Arts cancelations

 Vermont Symphony Orchestra

-BURLINGTON – All of the Vermont Symphony Orchestra’s scheduled March events including “Epic Mozart” (Mozart Requiem) at the Flynn and Paramount Theatre and will be put on hold.
+BURLINGTON – The remainder of the Vermont Symphony Orchestra’s 2019-20 season has been postponed indefinitely.
 For the latest information, including the ticket situation, go online to www.vso.org.

 Vermont Virtuosi